pako-23/fcrypt/docs/random.md

 On Unix-like systems, a possible approach is reading bytes from the `/dev/urandom` file.
-In this first step, try implementing the interface defined int he `src/crypt/include/crypt/rand.h` file.
+In this first step, try implementing the interface declared in the `src/crypt/include/crypt/rand.h` file.

 The implementation must be inserted into the `src/crypt/rand.c` file.
 The `cr_rand_bytes` function must read `len` bytes from the